debienicolas/Tumor-Ising-model/readme.md

 - Fix the dimensional crossover and have dimensional crossover on growing branch

 ## optimizations
 To be able to save every spin configuration, save them as np.int8 -> single byte per site.
+Using numba and just in time compiling.
+- Transform the simulation code to numba compatible code.

 ## Experimentation

 Questions to answer:
+- Is there a periodic pattern in the MCMC Steps
+- Cross dimensionality but also in other direction, to approach a circular 3D tube
--
+- Initialisation impact

+## Benchmarking
+orignal -> no njit usage
+mod_1 -> njit subroutine 1 and subroutine 2

+There are discrepancies between the optimised code and the original code which eventually leads to different branching structures

+## Other considerations
+3D model should actually be a tube where cells live in the tube wall.

 ## Results: Branching